Content warning: death

 I feel like I’m turning into my mother.

 I think my mother was an agoraphobe.
 She raised me in a household where I constantly watched the news, seeing story after story of people dying in Chicago at a young age.
 I would see a lot of dead black people, and I saw a lot of men who looked like me.
 I thought I became desensitized after a while.
 I grew up with a mother who did not want me to go outside by myself because she didn’t know if something bad would happen to me.
 And all the time, my father would say “Nothing is going to happen to him, that is why we moved to Oak Park.”
-And yet, people have died in Oak Park as well, especially on the borders of the suburb, where my family lived.
+And yet, people have died in Oak Park, especially around the borders of the suburb, where my family lived.